 - “Record simulations conducted on Lawrence Livermore supercomputer,” Newsline (2013)

-Livermore's HEDS Technology Facility, located near the Jupiter Laser Facility, is a place for students, postdocs, and scientists to develop advanced targets, diagnostics, and experiment schemes for small- and intermediate-scale facilities.
+Innovative experiments often require testing and trying before viable concepts for new experiments and targets emerge.
+The HEDS Center Technology Facility, located near the Jupiter Laser Facility, offers HEDS Center physicists and outside collaborators tools, instrumentation, and support.
 It is also a venue for early-career scientists to receive hands-on experience and training in experimental tools development.